 This tropical perennial plant (hardy in zones 8 to 10) likes moist, warm conditions but needs to be kept sheltered from high winds.
 They can also be grown indoors in bright, indirect, or filtered light.

 02 of 09

 While heuchera (Heuchera americana), also known as coral bells, does send up flower spikes that can be beautiful and work well as cut flowers, it's main value is as an amazing foliage plant.
 It is hard to kill, adaptable to different light levels and is drought tolerant.
 A common garden perennial that is grown in zones 4 to 9, it is often grown as an annual when used in pots, but potted specimens can sometimes be overwintered in a sheltered location.

 Heuchera comes in a wide range of leaf shapes and a fabulous array of colors, from dusky browns and grays to pinks and lime greens.
 Most forms an attractive mound and will keep this form without being pruned.

 Design tip: To show off the shape and colors of these spectacular plants, place heucheras alone in a pot that is the same size as the plant or smaller.
 Or you can use it as a filler plant in a large mixed container.

 03 of 09

 Hostas (Hosta spp.) are notoriously beloved by deer, which is a good reason to grow them in containers where they are easier to protect.
 They are just lusciously leafy.
 They come in many sizes, leaf shapes, and in colors from lime green to blue-green, with yellows in between.
 Some are striped and variegated, while others are solid tones of yellow, pale green, dark green, and blue-green.
-Hostas are known as a shade plant, but some will tolerate a surprising amount of sun— yellow varieties are typically more sun-tolerant.
+Hostas are known as shade plants, but some will tolerate a surprising amount of sun— yellow varieties are typically more sun-tolerant.
 Although usually grown only for foliage, hostas do flower, and the blossom spikes are attractive to some butterflies and honey bees.